influxdata/docs-v2/content/v2.0/query-data/guides/custom-functions/custom-aggregate.md

 ```

 ### Aggregate gross and net profit
-This example aggregates gross and net profit.
+Use `reduce()` to create a function that aggregates gross and net profit.
-It expects `profit` and `expenses` columns in the input tables.
+This example expects `profit` and `expenses` columns in the input tables.

 ```js
 profitSummary = (tables=<-) =>